mpladow/todolist-rn/README.md

-# Welcome to your Expo app 👋

-Todo List
+# Todo List #

 ## Key packages

     Tanstack Query - for syncing front end with back end
 	 TODO: enable tanstack to persist data locally when api continues to error.

 	Immer: for state mutation

 ## Get started locally

-## to run on Expo GO, you MUST have Expo GO 53 installed.
+### to run on Expo GO, you MUST have Expo GO 53 installed.
 It will not work on versions below 53.

 1. Install dependencies